Albanian diaspora: Return migration

 Regarding the return, data Population and Housing Census 2011 show that about 139,827 Albanians were returned to Albania in the period 2001-2011, mostly male.
 Returnees are relatively young and working age.
 Employment and family reasons dominate among the reasons to return.
 In this sense, the return migration captured in the census is a snapshot of continuous circular migration.
 The National Research survey demonstrates that a total of 133,544 Albanian immigrants aged 18 years and above are turning in Albania in 2009-2013, of which 98,414 men and 35,130 women.
 This is a big difference report of returnees by sex, where men are over represented compared with women, 73.7% and 26.3% respectively.
 Since 2009 there has been a growing trend of returns, while the majority of the returns occurred in 2012 and 2013 (53.4 percent).
-Returns, dominated voluntary returns (94 percent) occurred in Greece, 70.8 percent to 23.7 percent followed by Italy and other countries like the UK, Germany, etc. Therefore, it can be argued that returns in Albania are mainly a consequence of the global financial crisis of 2009 that hit the market.
+Returns, dominated voluntary returns (94 percent) occurred in Greece, 70.8 percent to 23.7 percent followed by Italy and other countries like the UK, Germany, etc. Therefore, it can be argued that returns in Albania are mainly a consequence of the 2008 financial crisis that hit the market.
 The survey findings show that the main reasons for emigration from Albania have been unemployment in the country and opportunities for better employment abroad along with opportunities for higher incomes.
 No significant gender difference in immigration is a reason, besides family reunion that seems to have been the main reason for migration.
 On return, the main reasons include loss of employment in the country immigration, the longing for family and country, as well as problems faced by the family in Albania.
 Other reasons for return include better employment opportunities in Albania, investment plans or health problems.